 If you have never seen a sea lion in the wild before, get ready for a rude awakening.
 As the boat pulled up near the island (we did not disembark here), a loud roar interrupted all chatter inside.

 Taking seats on top of the boat, we found ourselves in a sea lion trance.
-Hundreds of 600 kg creatures lined the shore.
-Baby sea lions interspersed among their enormous parents, seals gracefully swimming in the shallow waters and hundreds of Conrad birds soaring above the rocks.
+Hundreds of 600 kg (1322 pounds) creatures lined the shore.
+Baby sea lions interspersed among their enormous parents, seals gracefully swimming in the shallow waters and hundreds of condor birds soaring above the rocks.
 It felt like a nature documentary!

-Where to stay: We loved our stay at Hostel Innata, a small locally run B&B that offers cozy rooms, private bathrooms with great showers, fast wifi, and a nice dining area where warm breakfast is served daily.
+We loved our stay at Hostel Innata, a small locally-run B&B that offers cozy rooms, private bathrooms with great showers, fast wifi, and a nice dining area where warm breakfast is served daily.
 Nini, the owner, and Gonzalo were incredibly friendly, helpful and accommodating during our stay.

 The hostel has 5 rooms in the main house and another 5 are being added to the adjacent building.
 We highly recommend this lovely B&B for your stay in Punta Arenas.